vdaburon/JMReportCsvToHtml/README.md

 The **jmeter-graph-tool-maven-plugin** create the report csv file and **this plugin** create the **html table report** from the csv file.

-And an html page to display all graphs and html report tables could be generated whith [create-html-for-files-in-directory](https://github.com/vdaburon/CreateHtmlForFilesInDirectory)
+And a html page to display all graphs and html report tables could be generated whith [create-html-for-files-in-directory](https://github.com/vdaburon/CreateHtmlForFilesInDirectory)

+Another tool [create-gitlab-wiki-page-for-files-in-directory](https://github.com/vdaburon/CreateGitlabWikiPageForFilesInDirectory) could create a Gitlab Wiki Page to display JMeter files results.

+## Versions
+Version 1.2 Add an Uber jar with dependencies in the pom.xml

+Version 1.1 Add the sort option for lines between first and last lines.
+Remove the System.exit() because the maven plugin exec-maven-plugin will stop if present.

+Version 1.0 Initial version